 Estrogen dominance refers to a time during a woman's menstrual life when the primary influencing hormones are the estrogen hormones.
 This condition is caused by progesterone deficiency and is the cause of female hormone imbalance.

-A woman's ovaries generally function best between a few years after puberty until around age 30.
+A woman's ovaries generally function best between a few years after puberty and around age 30.
 As a woman ages so do her ovaries.
-By the time a woman reaches 35 years of age she is over halfway through her menstrual life and her ovarian function begins to falter.
+By the time a woman reaches 35 years of age, she is over halfway through her menstrual life and her ovarian function begins to falter.
 The progesterone hormone production falls most dramatically over the last half of her menstrual life, between the ages of 35 and 50.

 This decline in progesterone occurs for two reasons.

 Firstly, the ovaries are aging and functioning less effectively than they did earlier in life.

 Secondly, as a woman ages she begins to have menstrual cycles during which her ovaries do not ovulate, that is, they do not give off an egg.
 This is called an anovulatory cycle.
 When a woman does not ovulate during a menstrual cycle, her ovaries will produce no progesterone.
 These are the causes of what is termed "progesterone deficiency".

 In these cases, the hormones that have the greatest influence on a woman's body is the estrogen hormones.
 When this occurs a woman will experience estrogen dominance, meaning her female hormones are imbalanced in favor of the estrogen hormones.
 Many women have experienced estrogen dominance since puberty.
 In most women, this condition develops as they move through their menstrual lives.

 The estrogen hormones and progesterone decline as a woman ages.
 But progesterone declines much more rapidly than the estrogen hormones.